LAST UPDATED: April 30, 2019

 This battery can be mounted at any angle and in any position.
 It is also great to power small boats, golf carts, lights, and cabins.
 The battery is tough and can absorb shocks while driving without losing any power.
 Plus, it comes with a one-year warranty and has a long lifespan.

-While it may fit anywhere and provide power to your RV’s appliances, it is on the heavier side.
+While it may fit anywhere and provide power to your RV’s appliances, it is a bit on the heavier side.
 Weighing 60 pounds, you’ll need to mount it somewhere that can hold the weight and not bounce out of position.

 On top of it being lightweight—weighing only 22 pounds—this lead acid battery comes with a handle to make it easier to carry.
 While being excellent for powering appliances and lights in an RV, it’s also good for scooters, electric wheelchairs, and bikes.